ManitB320/multi-agent-system/README.md

 Render Link: https://multi-agent-rag-system-1r2n.onrender.com/

-⚠️NOTE: I highly recommend running the local version to see the systems full capability as the render version is being run on its free tier service.
-Due to this there are RAM limitations when performing heavier tasks like uploading a pdf for our RAG or performing a web search.
-This means anything pertaining to pdf_agent and web_agent will not work most of the time.
-The arxiv agent isn't as heavy so you may use it freely.
-Example question: "Summarize recent research done in astrophysics in 5 points."
+⚠️ Important Note on Service Limitations (Demo Version)

+The currently rendered version of this application is running on a free-tier hosting service.
+Due to RAM and resource constraints, heavier tasks may fail or time out.

+   - Agents Affected: The pdf_agent and web_agent functionality will be unreliable or non-functional most of the time.

+   - Recommended Agent: The arxiv_agent is less resource-intensive and can generally be used without issue.

+   - Recommendation: To experience the system's full capability with all agents, including web searches and document processing, please run the application locally by following the setup instructions below.

 ## Architecture Overview